irena-flextool/flextool/docs/tutorial.md

 In the second step, a coal unit is added.

 - The first thing is to add a new `alternative` *coal* so that all new data added in this step will become part of the *coal* `alternative`.

-- Then one needs to add the objects:
+- Then one needs to add the entities:

   - `unit` *coal_plant*
   - `node` *coal_market*
   - `commodity` *coal*

-- And relationships:
+The `unit` *coal_plant* and the `node` *coal_market* need to be added to the *coal* alternative from the `Entity Alternative` sheet.

+You might be wondering why `commodity` was not added.
+The simple answer is that it is active by default.
+Deeper reason is that it is not a structural entity.
+It can be part of the model only by being connected to a node.
+Therefore, it is used only if the node is used.

+- Add relationships entities:

   - `unit__inputNode` *coal_plant, coal_market* to indicate that the *coal_plant* is using inputs from the *coal_market*
   - `unit__outputNode` *coal_plant, west* to indicate that the *coal_plant* will output electricity to the *west* node